Send Gifts In Europe / Austria / Gift Baskets to Tirol

 Tyrol has long been a central hub for European long-distance routes and thus a transit land for trans-European trade over the Alps.
 As early as the 1st century B.C., Tyrol had one of the most important north-south links of the Roman Empire, Via Claudia Augusta.
 Roman roads crossed the Tyrol from present-day Italy, following the course of rivers.
 Via Raetia – a historical path that goes up onto the Seefeld Plateau and into Bavaria.
 Porta Claudia – a fortification built in the early 17th century to mark the importance of this area for trade and military purposes.

 Tyrol has had international connections for a long.
-Innsbruck Airport is an impressive example of its development and is just one site among several smaller airports in the region.
+Innsbruck Airport is an impressive example of their development and just one site among several smaller airports in the region.
 Dozens of companies have a common tariff scheme.
 The Tyrol Transport Association is one such group that pays for similar services to the public.

 The traditional form of mural art in Tyrolean villages and towns is Lüftlmalerei.
 At work, the “Kletzenbrot” is popular during Advent; a sweet bread made with dried fruits and nuts.